SimonACN/Thesis_2019_coordination/README.md

 ROS packages are located in workspace/src.

 # drone_code
 This is the developed package for the coordinated exploration.
+Source codes are located under drone_code/src.

 uav1_comm.cpp is the source code for the node that merges the 3D and 2D maps and publishes them for rviz.